ckelly314/pyisotopomer/README.md

 The 31R, 45R, and 46R for each sample, normalized to the common reference injection and normalized to a m/z 44 peak area of 20 Vs, are found in columns AH-AJ.

-## Calibrating your instrument for scrambling with ```pyisotopomer```:
+## Calibrating your instrument for scrambling with pyisotopomer:

 Here, two coefficients, γ and κ, are used to describe scrambling in the ion source.
 This is described in further detail in [Frame and Casciotti, 2010](https://www.biogeosciences.net/7/2695/2010/).
-Below is a description of how to calculate these coefficients in ```pyisotopomer```.
+Below is a description of how to calculate these coefficients in pyisotopomer.

 Run two reference gases with known 15R-alpha and 15R-beta, prepared in the same format as samples (i.e., some amount of N<sub>2</sub>O reference gas injected into a bottle of seawater or DI water that has been purged with He or N2 gas).
 Export and size-correct these data in the excel correction template, as above.
 The placeholder samples in the template spreadsheet are arranged in the right order 1-7, but this may not necessarily be the case, depending on how one performs step 2 above.
 The order is not important to what follows, as long as the samples (columns B-P) and reference peaks (columns R-T) are in the same order.

 From the correction template, copy and paste the size-corrected 31R, 45R, and 46R (columns AH, AI, AJ) from the size_correction tab into the scrambling_template tab, columns C-E.

 Reorganize the size corrected data into pairs of reference materials by copy-pasting into columns H-M of the scrambling input template.
 The columns should be in the following order: 31R, 45R, 46R for reference #1, then 31R, 45R, 46R for reference #2.
-If there are three sets of standards, break them into three different pairings to feed into ```pyisotopomer```.
+If there are three sets of standards, break them into three different pairings to feed into pyisotopomer.

 Copy and paste columns H-M in the scrambling input template into their own .csv file, with no heading.
 Delete blank rows.
-Save the .csv file into the ```pyisotopomer``` directory.
+Save the .csv file into the pyisotopomer directory.
 Note that it is important to save as the simple “comma-separated values (.csv)” file format.
 More complicated versions of the .csv format, such as CSV UTF-8, will not work.

 Open a terminal window.
 Launch Jupyter Notebook: